 WHY IT’S A TOP PICK: The best comfort and sound anywhere near this price.

-Note: the Bose QC35s ($349.95) are now available, a wireless updated version of these that work with the iPhone 7.
+Note: the Bose QC35s ($349.95) is now available, a wireless updated version of these that work with the iPhone 7.

-Bose consistently produces great sound waves, these are some of the best noise cancelling headphones to be found.
-An upgrade in every way from the previous QuietComfort models, you will be hard-pressed to find better noise cancellation on the market.
+Bose consistently produces great sound waves, these are some of the best noise-canceling headphones to be found.
+An upgrade in every way from the previous QuietComfort models, you will be hard-pressed to find better noise cancellations on the market.
 It also includes Active EQ and TriPort tech, which are modes to boost your bass and pump up your music a bit.
 The model is designed to work particularly well with Apple devices.
+If you want to get some headphones for your child, then you need to read our best kids headphones.

 #2 Pick Bose QuietComfort 20i